Measuring the Driving Forces of Predictive Performance: Application to Credit Scoring: Empirical application

 \subsection{XPER decomposition}

 We display in Figure \ref{fig:AUC_ESHAP_Empirical} the decomposition of the AUC among the ten features obtained with the estimation method detailed in Appendix \ref{feasible_XPER}.
-For ease of presentation, we express the feature contributions in percentage of the spread between the AUC and its benchmark (see Equation \ref{Efficiency}).
-As shown in Table \ref{tab:XGBoost_Performances}, the AUC in the test sample is equal to 0.7521, which is significantly better than the benchmark value of 0.5 obtained for a random predictor.
-We see that around 40\% of this over-performance is coming from \textit{funding amount}.
+For ease of presentation, we express the feature contributions in percentage of the spread between the AUC and its benchmark (see Equation \eqref{Efficiency}).
+As shown in Table \ref{tab:XGBoost_Performances}, the AUC in the test sample is equal to 0.7521, which is significantly better than the benchmark value of 0.5 obtained for a random predictor.\footnote{In Appendix \ref{appendix:imbalanced}, we vary the average default rate in the dataset from 5\% to 30\% by randomly removing some default observations or non-default observations from the sample, respectively, to assess the impact of imbalanced data on XPER values.} We see that around 40\% of this over-performance is coming from \textit{funding amount}.
 The second most contributing feature is \textit{job tenure}, which accounts for another 18\%.
 It is interesting to note that with only two features, we can explain more than half of the performance of the model.
 Next, we have five features which contribute each for another 8-10\% to the performance.
 At the other side of the spectrum, \textit{down payment} is the feature contributing the least to the AUC.
-This feature does not help the model to better predict default than a random predictor as its XPER value is close to 0.
-Note that in Appendix \ref{Individual_empirical}, we also analyse the effect of the various features on the performance for each borrower individually.
+On the test sample, this feature does not help the model to better predict default than a random predictor as its XPER value is close to 0.
+Note that in Appendix \ref{Individual_empirical}, we also analyze the effect of the various features on the performance for each borrower individually.

 We now compare the XPER performance decomposition to standard feature contribution methods commonly used in machine learning to assess the impact of a feature on performance or to explain the output of a black-box model, namely Permutation Importance (PI), feature importance, and SHAP values.